eai04191/bepinex_docs/articles/user_guide/troubleshooting.md

 4. Go to `<unity-install-dir>\Editor\Data\PlaybackEngines\windowsstandalonesupport\Variations\win32_development_mono` where `<unity-install-dir>` is the directory where you installed Unity to
 5. In the folder, locate `System.Core.dll` (should be in `Data\Managed`) and copy it to your game's `Managed` folder
 6. Try running the game again.
 BepInEx should now launch

+### Rename `winhttp.dll` to `version.dll`

+While `winhttp.dll` proxy works best on more platforms (especially older versions of Wine on Linux), older Unity games might not work properly with it.

+Try renaming `winhttp.dll` that comes with BepInEx to `version.dll` and run the game.